 Jordin Dickerson: Secretary-General

 Jordin Dickerson is proud to be serving as the Secretary-General for SRMUN Atlanta 2019.
 Jordin has been attending SRMUN since 2014 and this will be her fifth time on staff.
 Her previous roles include Deputy Director-General of SRMUN Atlanta 2018, Director of the North Atlantic Treaty Organization at SRMUN Atlanta 2017, Director of the United Nations Children’s Fund Executive Board at SRMUN Charlotte 2017, and Assistant Director of the United Nations High Commissioner for Refugees Executive Committee at SRMUN Atlanta 2016.
-Jordin has a Bachelors of Arts in History and Political Science with a concentration in International Relations from the University of North Carolina at Pembroke and is currently in her second year at the University of Virginia School of Law.
-Upon graduation, Jordin hopes to pursue a career in Civil Rights Litigation.
+Jordin has a Bachelors of Arts in History and Political Science with a concentration in International Relations from the University of North Carolina at Pembroke and is currently in her third year at the University of Virginia School of Law.
+Upon graduation, Jordin hopes to pursue a career in civil rights litigation and criminal defense.
 Outside of law school and SRMUN, Jordin enjoys reading, listening to podcasts, and exploring Charlottesville.
 Jordin is extremely humbled to be able to represent such an amazing organization and is looking forward to make SRMUN Atlanta 2019 the best conference yet!

 Sydnee Abel: Director-General